freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-36.md

 ## Description
 <section id='description'>

+Placeholder text is used to give people a hint about what kind of information to enter into an input.
+For example, `<input type="text" placeholder="Email address">`.

 Add the placeholder text `cat photo URL` to your `input` element that will display in the textbox before your user inputs anything.

-For example, `<input type="text" placeholder="this is placeholder text">` has the placeholder text `this is placeholder text`.

 </section>